 The Image Composition Engine for Tiles (IceT) is a high-performance sort-last parallel rendering library.
 In addition to providing accelerated rendering for a standard display, IceT provides the unique ability to generate images for tiled displays.
 The overall resolution of the display may be several times larger than any viewport that may be rendered by a single machine.

-IceT is currently available for use in large scale, high performance visualization and graphics applications.
+IceT is currently available for use in large-scale high-performance visualization and graphics applications.
 It is used in multiple production products like ParaView and VisIt.
-You can track the development of IceT with the Ohloh project.
+You can track the development of IceT with the Open Hub project.

 January 30, 2012

 This patch release fixes a few build problems including issues with MPI 1 and Windows builds.
 You can get the latest version from the IceT download page.